Institute for Nonprofits Ambassadors

 Outside of school, Jordan has experienced the significance of nonprofit work by being directly involved with many and nonprofits and for-purpose companies.
 He is the President of Journeymen Triangle, a local mentoring organization for middle and high school boys.
 Jordan also serves as a second & third-grade classroom facilitator for Loaves and Fishes, an after-school program for kids experiencing poverty in Southeast Raleigh.
 He has also consulted companies who want to become more socially and environmentally conscious through the B Corp Clinic.

-Kristen Biddle - Junior, Parks, Recreation and Tourism Management
+Kristen Biddle - Senior, Parks, Recreation and Tourism Management

 "I chose to be an ambassador at the Institute for Nonprofits because I want to learn more by experience and become a positive influence that can give back to our NC State community.”